What Is Orthorexia?

 If you have orthorexia, you might:

 - Refuse to eat a broad range of foods.
-It’s normal to pass on some foods because you don’t like the way they taste or the way they make you feel.
-But with orthorexia you might decide to drop whole categories of foods from your diet -- grains, for example, or any foods with preservatives, or all foods that just don’t seem “healthy,” or all of the above.
+It’s normal to avoid some foods because you don’t like the way they taste or the way they make you feel.
+But with orthorexia, you might decide to drop whole categories of foods from your diet.
+For example, you might stop eating grains; or any foods with preservatives, gluten, or sugar; or all foods that just don’t seem “healthy."

 - Fear losing control.
 You feel that you’re doing the right thing by eating healthy.
 But you may also be afraid that eating even one meal you didn’t prepare -- including dinner at a restaurant -- can be disastrous.

 - Be overly critical of your friends’ food choices.
 At the same time, you may have no rational explanation for your own.

 - Find yourself in a vicious circle.
 Your preoccupation with food causes you to bounce between self-love and guilt as you change and restrict your diet.

 Anyone can get an eating disorder.
 Though the causes and risk factors vary from person to person, they fall into three main groups:

 - Biological: Having a close relative with an eating disorder, a history of dieting, or type I diabetes